 Another program you may be interested in is, the Lifeline is program that gives free and discount phone service to residential and cell phone users.
 This low-income benefit is available to participate in government programs like SSI, SNAP, WIC, Medicaid, Section 8 and SNAP.

 Families are allowed one Lifeline credit per household.
 Alabama assistance programs like LifeLine help families, elderly and disabled obtain affordable phone service and free cellular phones.
-If you receive government assistance, you may qualify for this free government phone unitive.
+If you receive federal assistance, you may qualify for this free government phone unitive.